AndrewC101/PokemonTrueRed/README.md

   - Gyarados is pure water type, this makes Lance harder
   - Gengar is pure ghost type but has less HP and defense, this makes Agatha harder
 - All Trade evolution Pokemon now evolve at level 36
-- Nearly all fully eveolved Pokemon have updated level up moveset
+- Nearly all fully evolved Pokemon have an updated level up moveset
 - Scyther and Pinsir now know Twineedle
 - Aerodactyl, Kabutops and Omastar can learn Rock Slide and Earthquake
 - Dragonite and Charizard can learn Fly
-- Pikachu can learn Surf
+- Pikachu and Raichu can learn Surf
 - Moltres can learn Solarbeam
 - Articuno can learn Psychic
 - Zapdos has a signature move, Photon wave